gamemanual0/gm0/source/docs/awards/portfolio.rst

 Working with Other Teams
 ^^^^^^^^^^^^^^^^^^^^^^^^

 Mentoring, starting, and helping other teams is critical to the program itself as well as some awards.
-These interactions should be documented in the portfolio, as well as the evidence that proves that you meet the definitions of Mentoring, Starting, and Assisting as outlined in |gm1|.
-In general, Mentoring requires regular, meaningful communication between teams, and Starting requires the new team to recognize they were started by that team.
+These interactions should be documented in the portfolio, as well as evidence that proves that you meet the definitions of Mentoring, Starting, and Assisting as outlined in |gm1|.
+In general, Mentoring requires regular, meaningful communication between you and a team, and Starting requires the new team agreeing that they were started by you.

 .. tip:: An easy way to prove you met the definitions is to have screenshots of emails from mentors on the teams you helped stating that you Mentored, Started, or Assisted that team.